JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 \includegraphics[width=0.8\textwidth]{my-figure.pdf}
 ```

-The Makefile can convert supported Dia, SVG, and EPS sources when the corresponding external tools are installed.
+If you follow the `make` compilation alternative, the Makefile can convert supported Dia, SVG, and EPS sources when the corresponding external tools are installed.
 PDF, PNG, and JPEG files can be used directly by `pdflatex`.
 Keep institutional logos under `Book/logos/` separate from document-specific illustrations.

 ### Acronyms and symbols